fsharp/fslang-design/RFCs/FS-1063-support-letbang-andbang-for-applicative-functors.md

 * Using `Apply` in place of `Bind` only in those instances where `Bind` is not defined (no existing code should break, but this goes somewhat to the contrary of the previous proposal, which we may want to consider in the future)

 What alternative names are there for `MapUsing : 'T * ('T -> 'U) -> 'U when 'U :> IDisposable`?
 The prefix "Map" is wrong because we're not inside some context given by a type here.
 If anything, I'd say this should be called `Using` and the existing thing should be `BindUsing` but since we can't realistically change that, we'll need a new name.

-Should we support `do!` (`anddo!`?) in place of a `let! _ = ...` or `and! _ = ...`?
-My default position is no, since `do!` implies side-effects and hence ordering which I don't think match the intention of applicatives in a way that they do for monads.
-The nice thing about leaving this out for now is that it can be discussed separately and added later quite safely.